skobnx/ShadowverseEvolveCockatrice/README.md

 ## How to Use
 <h3> Finding Shadowverse Evolve Cards </h3>

-When you open Cockatrice, there are will be Shadowverse Evolve and Magic: the Gathering cards into the lists of cards.
-Go to filters sections and click on the dropdown.
+When you open Cockatrice, there will be Shadowverse Evolve and Magic: the Gathering cards in the lists of cards.
+Go to the filters sections and click on the dropdown.
 Select "Format" and type **Shadowverse** or **SV** to filter for only Shadowverse Evolve cards.

 <img src = "https://cdn.discordapp.com/attachments/480908885956362242/1126713575440916601/card-search.png">